 As of 1930, Athelestine (still also known by the Franklin surname) was in the home of her father, Charles Jones.
 Sam had no other siblings at that time, though his teenaged uncle and aunt were also under the same roof.
 Charles, who worked as a loader in the Stewartsville coal mines, was a father figure to his grandson.
 He was represented simply as Sam’s father in articles written during the pitcher’s career.

-In the service, this man who neither smoked nor chewed tobacco -- at least thenx -- also acquired his defining habit: chewing toothpicks.
+In the service, this man who neither smoked nor chewed tobacco — at least then10 — also acquired his defining habit: chewing toothpicks.
 “He began by chewing match sticks, but they were too expensive and the sulphur tips ruined his appetite.
 ‘They’ve got to be flat.
 They’re the only kind to chew.
 The round ones are too hard.
 The flavored ones don’t taste good.
-I’ve tried peppermint, cinnamon, even strawberry -- they can’t touch a plain old flat one.’”xi
+I’ve tried peppermint, cinnamon, even strawberry — they can’t touch a plain old flat one.’”11

 Jones then signed to play with the Cleveland Buckeyes of the Negro American League.
-Veteran catcher Quincy Troupe (who added a second “p” to his family name while playing in Mexico) was the club’s manager.
-Troupe was the man who got Sam to leave the Army and turn pro.
-In Dick Schaap’s account, the Buckeyes faced the All-Stars in 1947, and Troupe “liked the way Jones handled himself.”
+Veteran catcher Quincy Trouppe (who added a second “p” to his family name in 1946 while playing in Mexico) was the club’s manager.
+Trouppe was the man who got Sam to leave the Army and turn pro.
+In Dick Schaap’s account, the Buckeyes faced the All-Stars in 1947, and Trouppe “liked the way Jones handled himself.”
 He promised the soldier $550 a month, more than five times his Army salary, and painted a colorful picture of the baseball life.
 Eventually Quincy convinced Sam as well as his company commander.
 Jones forsook becoming a “twenty-year man,” withdrew his re-enlistment, and was mustered out.
-In July 1947, he became a Buckeye -- and a full-time pitcher.
-He wasn’t a good hitter, and besides, “Quincy was the catcher, and there wasn’t no sense trying to beat out the manager.”xii
+In July 1947, he became a Buckeye — and a full-time pitcher.
+He wasn’t a good hitter, and besides, “Quincy was the catcher, and there wasn’t no sense trying to beat out the manager.”12

 The Buckeyes were champions of the Negro American League, or West.
 The lineup was anchored by two other men who would go on to noteworthy major-league careers: outfielder Sam Jethroe and Al Smith, then a shortstop.
 The ace of the pitching staff was wily 40-year-old Chet Brewer.
 They faced the Eastern champs, the New York Cubans, in the Negro World Series.
 The opponents featured future major leaguers Orestes “Minnie” Miñoso and Rafael “Ray” Noble, as well as another native Cuban, Luis Tiant, Sr. Pat Scantlebury from Panama, who would pitch in six games for the Cincinnati Reds in 1956, had a 10-5 record to go with Tiant’s 10-0.

-Returning to the Buckeyes in 1948, Jones posted a 9-8 record -- or possibly 13-8, as noted in the June 1951 Sporting News article.
+Returning to the Buckeyes in 1948, Jones posted a 9-8 record — or possibly 13-8, as noted in the June 1951 Sporting News article.
 Again this is feasible, based on the team’s total record of 41-42 and the aggregate record of 26-27 for pitchers listed in The Complete Book of Baseball’s Negro Leagues.
-Quincy Troupe had moved on to the Chicago American Giants; Cleveland’s new manager was Alonzo Boone.
-After stumbling to a 5-13 start, the Buckeyes then played .750 ball over their next 36 games to finish the first half in second place at 32-22.xvii
+Quincy Trouppe had moved on to the Chicago American Giants; Cleveland’s new manager was Alonzo Boone.
+After stumbling to a 5-13 start, the Buckeyes then played .750 ball over their next 36 games to finish the first half in second place at 32-22.17

-Sam himself got a first look from the Indians in 1948 -- but an unnamed scout dismissed him with a brief “Won’t do.”xix That summer a writer friend in Cleveland told the raw pitcher that he would need a good change of pace to make it to the majors.
+Sam himself got a first look from the Indians in 1948 — but an unnamed scout dismissed him with a brief “Won’t do.”19 That summer a writer friend in Cleveland told the raw pitcher that he would need a good change of pace to make it to the majors.
 Red protested that he did have one, but the writer candidly told him that he was telegraphing it.
 A few years later, “with triumph in his voice, Jones told the writer, ‘I’ve got a good one now!
 Look at those box scores!’”20

-After the ’48 season ended, Sam joined the Kansas City Royals, a touring Negro League squad handpicked by Satchel Paige.xxi The opponents included teams headed by Paige’s teammates on the World Series champion Indians, Bob Lemon and Gene Bearden.
-The venues included Wrigley Field, and the crowds were respectable, reaching over 13,000.xxii However, no record has surfaced of any appearance by Jones.
+After the ’48 season ended, Sam joined the Kansas City Royals, a touring Negro League squad handpicked by Satchel Paige.21 The opponents included teams headed by Paige’s teammates on the World Series champion Indians, Bob Lemon and Gene Bearden.
+The venues included Wrigley Field, and the crowds were respectable, reaching over 13,000.22 However, no record has surfaced of any appearance by Jones.